 1:15 – 4:00: Afternoon Half-Day Sessions

 HD 16: Felting Flora, $65/person, fee includes materials and tools (hands-on) Maximum Number: 12

 Create a piece of felted garden flora to use as a garden hat pin, hair clip, bookmark or embellish a basket — the possibilities are endless!
 Learn the basics of needle felting, tools materials, and simple felting techniques in this introductory workshop.

 HD 17: Rewilding Your Landscape, Rewilding Your Life

 Discover what can happen when we restore our sacred partnership with the natural world.
-Jennifer Comeau shares nine ways to infuse our landscapes with what renowned landscape designer Mary Reynolds calls “the healing, magical energy of the earth.”
+Jennifer, who attended the 2019 Climate Change & Consciousness Conference in Findhorn Scotland, shares nine ways to infuse our landscapes with what renowned landscape designer Mary Reynolds calls “the healing, magical energy of the earth.”

 HD 18: Pest Management Panel

 Clay Kirby, Associate Scientist/Insect Diagnostician, UMaine Extension; Alicyn Smart, Assistant Extension Professor and Extension Plant Pathologist, UMaine Extension; and Colleen Teerling, Forest Entomologist, Maine Forest Service

 Can parasitoids help save Maine’s ash trees from the Emerald Ash Borer?
 What other insects and diseases imperil Maine’s trees and plants?
 Find out about the Maine Forest Service and Pest Management Lab’s strategies for combating these threats to the Maine landscape.